How much can I borrow as a first-time buyer?

 From all this information, each lender decides whether their offer adds up to fair and affordable mortgage repayments or whether the borrower will be stretched too far to cope while living an acceptable quality of life.

 They also make accommodations if the interest rates were to rise.

 This is called stress testing and includes other events that could impact your ability to pay.
 What if your partner lost their job?
 You had another child?
 Or if you were ill for an extended period?

 As with any loan, each mortgage lender wants to see that you’re a safe risk and have a good record when managing money.
 To do this, they run a credit check on each applicant, giving them details about the money they’ve already borrowed, ongoing credit accounts, if they pay their bills on time, or if they’ve failed to pay and it leads to court action with County Court Judgements or bankruptcy.

 A low credit score can affect whether you receive an offer or not and the interest rate level you can achieve; it directly impacts the type of mortgage deal you'll be offered.

 That top-end figure looks very attractive while scouring the market for your first home, but it’s vital not to overstretch yourself.

 Perhaps today’s question shouldn’t solely have been “How much can a first-time buyer borrow?” but also “How much should a first-time buyer borrow?”

 Having the best possible home is great, but not being able to enjoy anything else can really put a downer on life.
-Thankfully, your lender will help you determine what’s reasonable in your circumstances.
+Thankfully, your lender will help you determine what mortgage repayments are considered reasonable in your circumstances.